yosaddis/Portfolio/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> I would like to thank Microverse.
+> I would like to thank Microverse and my collaborators.

 <!-- LICENSE -->